In the early morning of June 23, 2004, an elderly woman found a dead man’s body in the yard of her house on Ninigret Avenue in Mashpee.

 The jury on Mr. Mathews’ trial was all white.
 However, when told at the beginning of the trial that the defendant is a black Cape Verdean and the victim was white, all jury members said it would not affect their impartiality, according to court transcripts.

-“Having an all-white jury in of itself is not illegal, but it certainly raises some questions about the process of how jurors were selected,” said Rahsaan D. Hall, the director of the Racial Justice Program for the American Civil Liberties Union of Massachusetts.
+“Having an all-white jury in it of itself is not illegal, but it certainly raises some questions about the process of how jurors were selected,” said Rahsaan D. Hall, the director of the Racial Justice Program for the American Civil Liberties Union of Massachusetts.
 “I can say that without a doubt, having an all-white jury increases the likelihood that defendants of color, particularly black defendants, will be convicted.”

 Mr. Hall helped develop the ACLU of Massachusetts’ integrated advocacy approach to address racial justice issues.
 Before he was with the ACLU, he was the deputy director of the Lawyers’ Committee for Civil Rights and Economic Justice, and he served as the assistant district attorney for Suffolk County, where he prosecuted drug, gang and homicide cases.